ahmedheakl/bsql/README.md

-# bsql
-NLSQL for business intelligence
+# BSQL: NLSQL for Business Intelligence